stryan/materia/docs/markdown/quickstart.md

 containerTag = "latest"
 ```

-Secrets in the `[global]` section will be available to all hosts and all components.
+Attributes in the `[global]` section will be available to all hosts and all components.

-Secrets in a `[components.componentname]` section will only be available to the component `componentname`.
+Attributes in a `[components.componentname]` section will only be available to the component `componentname`.

-With this file, all components with the `containerTag` secret will have the value `stable`, except for the `caddy` component which will have `latest`.
+With this file, all components with the `containerTag` attribute will have the value `stable`, except for the `caddy` component which will have `latest`.

 #### Create the host vault

 Next, create a vault that will only apply to components installed on `ivy`:

-`touch secrets/ivy.toml`
+`touch attributes/ivy.toml`

 Insert the following content in it: